Microchip-MPLAB-Harmony/quick_docs/middleware/pic32mz_getting_started_middleware/readme.md

 In this tutorial, you will use Harmony drivers in Synchronous mode of operation and Harmony middleware libraries with FreeRTOS.

-The application makes use of [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209) and [I/O1 Xplained Pro Extension Kit](https://www.microchip.com/Developmenttools/ProductDetails/ATIO1-XPRO).
+The application makes use of <a href="https://www.microchip.com/DevelopmentTools/ProductDetails/DM320209" target="_blank">Curiosity PIC32MZ EF 2.0 Development Board</a> and <a href="https://www.microchip.com/Developmenttools/ProductDetails/ATIO1-XPRO" target="_blank">I/O1 Xplained Pro Extension Kit</a>.

 The application reads the current room temperature from the temperature sensor on the I/O1 Xplained Pro Extension Kit.
 The temperature reading is displayed on a serial console periodically every second.
 Further, the application writes the temperature readings to EEPROM and to a file in a USB thumb drive whenever the USB thumb drive is connected.
 Also, an LED (LED1) is toggled every time the temperature is displayed on the serial console and an LED (LED2) is in ON state when a USB thumb drive is connected.